-- 1. Entering kindergarten or the first grade; - 2.
-Entering the sixth and ninth grades; and - 3.
-Enrolling in an Illinois school for the first time, regardless of the student's grade.
+- 1. Entering kindergarten or the first grade if the student did not attend kindergarten or have physical while attending kindergarten; - 2.
+Entering the sixth and ninth grades; and

+3. Enrolling in an Illinois school for the first time, regardless of the student's grade.

-Proof of immunization against meningococcal disease is required for students in grades 6 and 12.
+Proof of immunization against meningococcal disease is required for students in grades 6, 7, 8 and 12.
 A diabetes screening must be included as part of the health exam (though diabetes testing is not required).
 Students between the age of one and seven must provide a statement from a physician assuring that the student was "risk-assessed" or screened for lead poisoning.

 Failure to comply with the above requirements by the first day of school of the current school year will result in the student's exclusion from school until the required health forms are presented to the school, subject to certain exceptions.
-New students who register mid-term have 30 days following registration to comply with the health examination and immunization requirements.
+New students who register at any time during the school year have 30 days following registration to comply with the health examination and immunization requirements.
 If a medical reason prevents a student from receiving a required immunization, the student must present an immunization schedule and a statement of the medical reasons causing the delay.
 The schedule and statement of medical reasons must be signed by an appropriate medical professional.